nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

-3. From On-premises validate connection to an External API hosted on a Linux VM in Azure (**Note backend API connection is via Public IP only**)
+3. From on-premises validate connection to an External API hosted on a Linux VM in Azure (**Note backend API connection is via Public IP only**)

    Default Domain